-- Start your own content marketing agency.
-Once you’ve picked up a few clients, you can begin hiring people to work under you and grow your own miniature agency.
+- Start your own content marketing agency (i.e. copywriting or freelance writing business).
+Once you’ve picked up a few clients, you can become a business owner — start hiring people to work under you and grow your own miniature agency.

 Both options have big upsides.
 You can have a long, solid career as a content marketer working companies who truly appreciate it, and building an agency could potentially make you a millionaire.

 At some point though, I’ve found that even the most successful writers usually end up moving on to…

 Phase 3: Starting Your Own Site

 In the past, you’ve probably thought of starting your own site as the first step, not the last, and it’s true — there’s nothing stopping you from starting your site right now.

 But think about it for a moment…

 Would you rather start your own site on WordPress right now, spend a couple of years learning everything from scratch, and then slowly but surely begin to make money from it, or could it actually be a better option to go to work for someone else for a while, get paid while you learn, and then start your own site with several years of experience under your belt?

 Over the years, I’ve noticed an increasing percentage of our students choosing the second option, and I think it makes sense.
 Yes, you can absolutely start your own site right now, and yes, you can be successful — we are the market leaders in helping people do exactly that — but it’s a tough road.
 You have to persistently put in the effort for years before it begins to pay off.